Thousands in Hungary protest anti-LGBT bills on eve of vote - WTMJ

 The right-wing Jobbik party said Monday it plans to vote for the anti-pedophilia bill and amendments, despite what it said were some flaws, because it agrees that the “promotion” of gender change and “all kinds of sexual orientations” shouldn’t be allowed in schools.

-Meanwhile, the center-left Democratic Coalition said it would boycott not only the vote on the anti-pedophilia bill but the entire Tuesday session to protest Fidesz’s “hate-mongering” and “discriminatory politics.”
+Other parties plan to boycott the vote.
+The center-left Democratic Coalition said it would boycott the entire Tuesday session to protest Fidesz’s “hate-mongering” and “discriminatory politics.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.